taku335/map_test/README.md

 # Map Test

 Displays an interactive map, plots stops from a GTFS dataset, and draws each bus route using the shape geometry provided by the feed.
+Route metadata is rendered in the side panel with line colors so you can quickly identify which route corresponds to each polyline on the map.

 ## Getting Started